wjohnsaunders/DuenderMods/EMS Creality Mount/README.md

 ## Installation

-Install 5 heatset inserts from underneath.
-Attach the mount to some EMS plugs.
+Install 5 heatset inserts from the top.
+Attach the mount with some EMS plugs into the base.
 Attach the Creality control board to the mount with some M3x6 or M3x8 bolts.

 ## CAD

-The part is designed using FreeCAD.
-I can't provide STEP files, sorry, as FreeCAD can only import STEP files, it cannot export them as far as I know.
+The part was designed using FreeCAD.